Get the Marcus mobile banking app

 So let’s clear things up.

-A credit report provides a look into your credit history and includes information like how you’ve used credit in the past and the current status of your credit accounts .
-A credit score, on the other hand, is typically a three-digit number calculated based on what’s in your credit report .
-In a way, you can think of your credit score as a numerical “grade” or rating of your credit history .
+A credit report provides a look into your credit history and includes information like how you’ve used credit in the past and the current status of your credit accounts.
+A credit score, on the other hand, is typically a three-digit number calculated based on what’s in your credit report.
+In a way, you can think of your credit score as a numerical “grade” or rating of your credit history.

-As we mentioned earlier, a credit report is a record of your financial and credit history, like your borrowing and repayment activities.
+A credit report is a record of your financial and credit history, like your borrowing and repayment activities.
 And many lenders use it to help them decide whether to approve your credit or loan application.

 Because the information in your credit reports can impact your ability to borrow, you’ll want to review them regularly to make sure your financial information is accurate and complete.